Ce1er/dotfiles/README.md

 python-pywal: set colours based on wallpaper
 polychromatic: sets lighting for razer devices
 gthumb: easy way to set tags for wallpapers
+wayvnc: use a second monitor through a vnc connection
 ```

 ## Wallpaper